acoli-repo/AURIS/guidelines/draft/information-status.md

-**source**: Converted via DOCX from PDF as retrieved from http://www.sfu.ca/~hedberg/Coding_for_Cognitive_Status.pdf, accessed 2023-04-16.
-Revised and extended by Christian Chiarcos, April 2023.
-See [accompanying readme](Readme.md) for authors, contributors and revision history.
+# 5. Information Status

-# Coding Protocol for Statuses on the Givenness Hierarchy according to Gundel et al. (1993), revision of April 2023
+This document is a slightly revised version of the Coding Protocol for Statuses on the Givenness Hierarchy according to Gundel et al. (1993), revision of April 2023, see Readme for authors and contributors.
+Note that the criteria in this coding protocol are sufficient, not necessary conditions for assigning a particular status.

-The criteria in this coding protocol are sufficient, not necessary conditions for assigning a particular status.
-Future revisions are expected, these may include making the criteria more precise, as well as adding or amending criteria, where appropriate, or adding more examples. **However**, during an annotation campaign, these guidelines must <u>never be changed</u>.
-If an annotator feels the need for clarification or to document problematic cases, please create and provide an accompanying protocol describing the example, the problem, the decision taken for resolving or marking it in the annotation and a pointer to the data where this problem occurred.
-These protocols will guide subsequent revisions.

-> Note: These guidelines use notation as it might be used \"on paper\" or in a text editor.
-For the practical procedure with a special annotation software, separate instructions for its use are issued.

-## Givenness Hierarchy: `IS`
+## 5.1 Givenness Hierarchy

 The statuses of the Givenness Hierarchy (Gundel, Hedberg and Zacharski 1993) describe degrees of accessibility of discourse referents at a given point in discourse.
 In the literature, this phenomenon is referred to as *givenness*, *accessibility*, *salience*, etc. Throughout this manual, we use the term **information status** according to Lambrecht (1996).
 Gundel et al. originally used the term *cognitive status*.